 One of the ways I have seen Muslim leaders promote Islam is by talking about the glory of the Islamic civilization.
-The Islamic empire is said to be a system of justice and responsible for everything good in the world.
-Very often when these claims are made the Western Christian civilization is criticised as corrupt and brutal.
-This approach to promoting Islam is successful for a few reasons:
+The Islamic empire is said to be a system of tolerance, justice, and responsible for everything good in the world.
+Very often when these claims are made the Western Christian civilization is criticised as corrupt, brutal, and failed.
+This method of promoting Islam is successful for a few reasons:

 Hence in the study of Islam in the West, the dominant convention is that a critical approach is reserved for the Christian past but forbidden for the Muslim past. ...
 The net result is a romantic picture of the history of Islam avoiding and sometimes denying such issues as the jihadists’ slaughter and massive enslavement of traditional African believers.
 (John Alembillah Azumah, The Legacy of Arab-Islam in Africa, pp. xiv-xv.)